kworkflow/kworkflow/README.md

 bash --login
 ```

-> This command will install `kworkflow` in
+> This command will install `kw` in
-`~/.config/kworkflow`, and add the following lines at the end of
+`~/.config/kw`, and add the following lines at the end of
 your `.bashrc`:

 ```
-# kworkflow
+# kw
-source /home/<user>/.config/kworkflow/kworkflow.sh
+source /home/<user>/.config/kw/kw.sh
 ```

 > To check if the installations was ok, type:

 ```
-kworkflow help
+kw help
 ```

-> Finally, everytime that you want to update your `kworkflow` just
+> Finally, everytime that you want to update your `kw` just
 pull from this repository and install again (`./setup -i` remove legacy files
 and intall new one).